Seahawks’ new offense under Shane Waldron puts premium on tempo, conditioning

 As Everett said Monday, winning the Super Bowl is the only real goal the team has.

 “We’re chasing that Lombardi,” Everett said.
-“If anybody says anything different, than they are wrong.
+“If anybody says anything different, then they are wrong.
 We are coming to work every day trying to compete to our best capabilities and just bring our hard hats to work every day and see what comes out of it.’’

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.